hamdanbhatti/EasyPaisa/README.md

 # EasyPaisa Program
 EasyPaisa is a command-line interface (CLI) application that simulates a digital wallet and financial services platform.
-Built with TypeScript, this program offers users a range of banking and financial operations in an interactive and user-friendly manner.
+Built with TypeScript, this program offers users a range of banking and financial operations in an interactive and user-friendly manner.<br>

 # Features
-Check Balance: View your current account balance.
+Check Balance: View your current account balance.<br>
-Transfer Money: Send money to other users.
+Transfer Money: Send money to other users.<br>
-Receive Money: Accept incoming transfers from other users.
+Receive Money: Accept incoming transfers from other users.<br>
-Bill Payments: Pay various bills directly from your account.
+Bill Payments: Pay various bills directly from your account.<br>
-Easy Load Bundles: Purchase mobile data bundles or airtime.
+Easy Load Bundles: Purchase mobile data bundles or airtime.<br>
-Cash Back: Receive cash back rewards.
+Cash Back: Receive cash back rewards.<br>
-Savings: Set aside money in a savings account.
+Savings: Set aside money in a savings account.<br>
 # Technical Details
 Written in TypeScript
 Uses inquirer for interactive command-line prompts